artis3n/kali-artis3n/README.md

 - Proxychains4 ([proxychains-ng](https://github.com/rofl0r/proxychains-ng))
 - Searchsploit ([ExploitDB](https://www.exploit-db.com/searchsploit))
 - JohnTheRipper (jumbo)
+- Seclists wordlist (/usr/share/seclists)
+- Rockyou wordlist (/usr/share/wordlists)
 - SQLMap
 - Hydra
+- SSLyze

 ## Contributions

 Missing a tool you would like pre-configured?
 File a ticket and I will add it.
 A pull request is also welcome.

 For any new tools, you must add validation tests to `.github/workflows/ci.yml`.
 Use the existing tests as a baseline.
 These tests ensure the tools are installed and pre-configured correctly.